James J. Jeffries: Comeback: "The Fight of the Century"

 In the first three rounds, the boxers sparred to feel each other out.
-Johnson, having read that no one could tie Jeffries up on the inside due to his power, told the press that not only would he do so, but that he planned to neutralize Jeffries' power by twisting his arms behind him.
-Toward the end of the fourth round, he did just that, pinning Jeffries' arms in back of him for a moment, but Jeffries broke the clinch.
-Johnson landed a solid overhand right to Jeffries' head just before the bell.
+Johnson, having read that no one could tie Jeffries up on the inside due to his power, told the press that not only would he do so, but that he planned to neutralize Jeffries's power by twisting his arms behind him.
+Toward the end of the fourth round, he did just that, pinning Jeffries's arms in back of him for a moment, but Jeffries broke the clinch.
+Johnson landed a solid overhand right to Jeffries's head just before the bell.

 Johnson began dominating the fight in rounds five through twelve, as his opponent faded in the heat and from Johnson's onslaught.
 The heat began to get to Johnson, too, by round 13, but he was still the stronger and younger man in the ring.
-Toward the end of that round, he delivered a right and a right uppercut to Jeffries' head that took their toll.
+Toward the end of that round, he delivered a right and a right uppercut to Jeffries's head that took their toll.
 In the next round, Jeffries eluded Johnson, who stalked him all over the ring.

 In round 15, Johnson went after Jeffries and caught him against the ropes with a right upper-cut, followed by three left uppercuts that sent the ex-champ to the canvas for the first time in his career.
 He could no longer put up a defense and, as Jeffries got up, Johnson hit him with a left hook that sent him to the canvas and through the ropes, putting his torso outside the ring.
 Helped to his feet by one of his seconds and a fan, as soon as Jeffries was back in the ring he was rushed by Johnson, who knocked him down again with a right to the head.
 As Rickard moved in to separate the fighters, Jeffries got up, but his manager had entered the ring to stop the fight and save his fighter from being knocked out.
 Johnson retained the title by a technical knockout.

-Johnson later remarked that he knew the fight was over in the 4th round when he landed an uppercut to Jeffries' face and saw the look in his eyes.
+Johnson later remarked that he knew the fight was over in the fourth round when he landed an uppercut to Jeffries's face and saw the look in his eyes.
 "I knew what that look meant," he said.
 "The old ship was sinking."
 John L. Sullivan commented for The New York Times after the fight that Johnson won deservedly, fairly, and convincingly:

-Later years and death
+Later life

 In his later years, Jeffries trained boxers and worked as a fight promoter.
 He promoted many fights out of a structure known as "Jeffries Barn", which was located on his alfalfa ranch at the southwest corner of Victory Boulevard and Buena Vista, Burbank, California.
 (His ranch house was on the southeast corner until the early 1960s.)
-Jeffries Barn is now part of Knott's Berry Farm, a Southern California amusement park.